-Alarm Low Evaporator Pressure - Unload Displayed Text Cn Low Evap Pr Unld Trigger This event is triggered if all of the following are true: circuit state = Run more than one compressor is running on the circuit evaporator pressure &lt;= Low Evaporator Pressure - Unload set point for a time greater than half of the current freezestat time circuit is not currently in a low OAT start it has been at least 30 seconds since a compressor has started on the circuit Action Taken Stage off one compressor on the circuit every 10 sec- onds while evaporator pressure is less than the unload set point, except the last one.
-Reset While still running, the event will be reset if evaporator pressure > Low Evaporator Pressure Hold SP + 90 KPA(13 PSI).
-The event is also reset if the circuit is no longer in the run state.
+Alarm Low Evaporator Pressure - Unload Displayed Text Cn Low Evap Pr Unld Trigger This event is triggered if all of the following are true: circuit state = Run more than one compressor is running on the circuit evaporator pressure <= Low Evaporator Pressure - Unload set point for a time greater than half of the current freezestat time circuit is not currently in a low OAT start it has been at least 30 seconds since a compressor has started on the circuit.
+Action Taken Stage off one compressor on the circuit every 10 seconds while evaporator pressure is less than the unload set point, except the last one Reset Unload set point, except the last one While still running, the event will be reset if evaporator pressure > Low Evaporator Pressure Hold SP + 90 KPA(13 PSI).
+The event is also reset if the circuit is no longer in the run state